Closed seasons in tidal waters

 A closed season applies to Australian bass throughout Queensland tidal waters from 1 June to 31 August.

-Throughout the Queensland east coast, a closed season applies to barramundi from midday 1 November to midday 1 February.
+Throughout the Queensland east coast, a closed season applies to barramundi from 1 November to 1 February.

 Throughout the Gulf of Carpentaria and adjoining waterways west and south of the intersection of longitude 142°09'E with the shore at high tide, a closed season applies to barramundi.

-The Gulf of Carpentaria closed season for barramundi for is midday 7 October to midday 1 February (but possession on boats allowed to midday 17 October).
+The Gulf of Carpentaria closed season for barramundi for is 7 October to 1 February.

 It is also prohibited to deliberately target barramundi for catch and release during these closed seasons, as the stress of capture may prevent a fish from spawning.